-- 2.1 This Guide has been produced by Electrical Safety First in association with the bodies indicated on page 2. - 2.2 It addresses the impact that electrical installations in domestic premises have on the fire performance of loadbearing and non-loadbearing walls and floors (and sometimes ceiling membranes) that have a fire containment function, or are required to carry a load for a prescribed period. - 2.3 Fire safety in buildings generally requires that in the event of a fire sufficient time is available for people to escape from a building: - certain walls, floors and ceilings provide fire resistance for the purposes of constructing fire compartments and/ or protected escape routes, and - the structure resists collapse. - 2.4 The advice given in this Guide is aimed largely at preserving the structural stability of the premises as much as the fire separation between areas.
-For example, in most domestic premises, it is the loadbearing capacity of the floors that is threatened by early failure of ceiling linings, not the fire separating function. - 2.5 Many modern forms of engineered construction have an inherently lower level of fire resistance when compared to more traditional forms of construction, and are heavily reliant on the plasterboard or similar linings for achieving the requisite level of fire separation. - 2.6 Much of the guidance is related to the effect that the installation of electrical equipment will have on the performance of the protective linings that are used to provide fire protection to lightweight joisted or studded constructions.
-In the case of the associated wiring, the need to prevent fire from passing through holes in all elements, whether solid or lightweight, is also addressed.
+- 2.1.
+This Guide has been produced by Electrical Safety First in association with the bodies indicated on page 2. - 2.2.
+It addresses the impact that electrical installations in domestic premises have on the fire performance of loadbearing and non-loadbearing walls and floors (and sometimes ceiling membranes) that have a fire containment function, and/or are required to carry a load for a prescribed period. - 2.3.
+Fire safety in buildings generally requires that, in the event of a fire, to allow sufficient time available for people to escape from a building: - certain walls, floors and ceilings provide fire resistance for the purposes of constructing fire compartments and/ or protected escape routes, and - the structure resists collapse. - 2.4.
+The advice given in this Guide is aimed largely at preserving the structural stability of the premises as much as the fire separation between areas.
+For example, in most domestic premises, it is the loadbearing capacity of the floors that is threatened by early failure of ceiling linings, not the fire separating function.
+In the vast majority of dwellings, walls/ceilings not connected to another dwelling do not have a fire separating function.

-- 2.7 Amongst these forms of construction are narrow section solid, stress graded timber joists, plywood/ Orientated Strand Board (OSB) webbed 'I' joists ('timber I beams'), tooth or nail-plated trusses and joists, composite timber studs and lightweight metal studs.
-Illustrations of these vulnerable forms of construction are to be found in Annex A. - 2.8 The fire resistance of these elements can easily be compromised by inadequate fire sealing and 'making good' after any penetration to accommodate electrical equipment and associated wiring. - 2.9 Electrical equipment that has been identified as having a direct and significant influence on the fire performance of buildings includes: - flush-mounted consumer units - concealed and recessed luminaires, including downlighters - flush-mounted electrical socket-outlets, flex outlet plates and data points - flush-mounted switches, detection and control devices - recessed wall luminaires - concealed speakers. - 2.10 The above items all require the removal of a part of the ceiling or wall lining, and replacement with glass, thin metal or plastic that does not provide the same level of fire protection to the structural members, causing a reduction in the fire performance of the element.
-These are known as partial penetrations. - 2.11 In addition to the influence that these partial penetrations have on the fire performance, some installations can penetrate both linings, such as: - associated wiring and conduits - ventilation fans and related ductwork. - 2.12 These installations have a potential to compromise the fire containment capability, and guidance is included for these situations.
+- 2.5.
+Many modern forms of engineered construction have an inherently lower level of fire resistance when compared to more traditional forms of construction, and are heavily reliant on the plasterboard or similar linings for achieving the requisite level of fire separation. - 2.6.
+Much of the guidance is related to the effect that the installation of electrical equipment will have on the performance of the protective linings that are used to provide fire protection to lightweight joisted or studded constructions.
+In the case of the associated wiring, the need to prevent fire from passing through holes in all elements, whether solid or lightweight, is also addressed. - 2.7.
+Amongst lightweight forms of construction are narrow section solid, stress graded timber joists, plywood Orientated Strand Board (OSB) webbed 'l' joists ('timber I beams'), tooth or nail-plated trusses and joists, composite timber studs and lightweight metal studs.
+Illustrations of these vulnerable forms of construction are to be found in Annex A. - 2.8.
+The fire resistance of these elements can easily be compromised by inadequate fire sealing and 'making good' after any penetration to accommodate electrical equipment and associated wiring.

+- 2.9.
+Electrical equipment that has the potential for a significant influence on the fire performance of buildings includes: - flush-mounted consumer units - concealed and recessed luminaires, including downlighters - flush-mounted electrical socket-outlets, flex outlet plates and data points - flush-mounted switches, detection and control devices - recessed wall luminaires - concealed speakers. - 2.10.
+The above items all require the removal of a part of the ceiling or wall lining, and replacement with glass, thin metal or plastic that does not provide the same level of fire protection to the structural members, causing a reduction in the fire performance of the element.
+These are known as partial penetrations. - 2.11.
+In addition to the influence that these partial penetrations have on the fire performance, some installations can penetrate both linings, such as: - associated wiring and conduits - ventilation fans and related ductwork. - 2.12.
+These installations have a potential to compromise the fire containment capability, and guidance is included for these situations.
 These are known as full penetrations.